 Informing others about the problems faced by organutans can be a good way to help the apes.

-- Publicize the plight of orangutans.
-Use social media services like Twitter and Facebook to share orangutan information and ideas for helping the animals.
+- Publicize the plight of the animals.
+Use social media accounts to share orangutan information and ideas for helping the apes.
 If you have many followers or friends and these people frequently read your posts, you have an excellent chance to spread your message.
-If some of your followers retweet or share your posts your message will spread even further!
+If some of your followers share your posts your message will spread even further.

 - Don't overdo your orangutan posts on social media sites.
 If people see them too often they may ignore them.
 The repetition of orangutan information may even irritate your followers.
 In addition, make sure that you change the information in each post to keep your followers interested and to increase the likelihood that they will share the post.

 - Think about sending interesting orangutan information and links in email or regular mail to friends and relatives.
-Don't overload your friends with orangutan information, though.
+Once again, don't overload your friends with orangutan information.

 - If you're an educator and will be teaching a unit about mammals or endangered animals, consider incorporating information about orangutans into the unit.

 Buy Sustainable and Environmentally Friendly Products

 Buy FSC (Forest Stewardship Council) Certified Wood and Paper Products